HypothesisWorks/hypothesis/docs/details.rst

-The reason for the "rightmost named arguments" behaviour is so that using :func:`@given <hypothesis.core.given>` with instance methods works: self will be passed to the function as normal and not be parametrized over.
+The reason for the "rightmost named arguments" behaviour is so that using :func:`@given <hypothesis.core.given>` with instance methods works: self will be passed to the function as normal and not be parameterised over.

 The function returned by given has all the arguments that the original test did , minus the ones that are being filled in by given.